 - Carefully remove the meat from the pot and set aside to cool down for a few minutes before handling.
 Then use a fork or your hands (fitted with disposable gloves, if desired) to tear the meat off the bones.
 Discard the bones along with any excess fatty parts and add the pieces of meat back into the pot.

-- Taste the collard greens and adjusting seasoning to preference with more salt/pepper and/or hot sauce, if desired.
+- Taste the collard greens and adjust the seasoning to your preference with more salt/pepper and/or hot sauce, as desired.
 Serve these greens warm, as-is or alongside your favorite main dishes.
 Enjoy!